 The incredibly compact FiiO A1 is the cheapest way to use your studio-grade headphones with a phone or laptop.
 It plugs into your audio source with a 3.5mm headphone cable and features four optional EQ settings.

-Behringer Microamp HA400 Ultra-Compact 4-Channel Stereo Headphone Amplifier, Silver
+BEHRINGER HA400 Ultra-Compact 4-Channel Stereo Headphone Amplifier Black, Silver

 Behringer's Microamp HA400 is a cheap and easy solution for musicians or podcasters who need multiple headphone inputs in their studio.
 It features four independently controlled headphone amps and a 1/4-inch audio input that plugs into your existing audio interface.
 This amp doesn't have a built-in DAC and cannot connect to computers via USB.